35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 But Southwark also wants to ensure that registered providers deliver promised affordable housing, saying * 'Affordable housing is monitored to make sure it is built and managed as we agreed with developers and housing associations'.*  This cannot be done if Southwark allows the figures for delivery simply to accumulate, on a rolling basis, without any attempt to reconcile them againgst what has been agreed.

-An accurate audit also depends upon receiving accurate information from the registered providers, and having an up to date s106 agreement against which to measure that accuracy.
+Southwark refers to *'an audit period',* but does not say what that audit period is*;* instead it appears to have opted for a rolling audit, *with ‘Results are published as soon as a response is received from a registered provider and the data has been validated....This means the results will update throughout the audit period’*.

-Ultimately Southwark is simply trusting in the reliability of the registered providers.
+An accurate audit also depends upon receiving accurate information from the registered providers, and having an up to date s106 agreement against which to measure this.
+Our L&Q example shows that rent infomation is incomplete (see also [this blogpost](https://www.35percent.org/posts/southwarks-new-developments-that-fail-to-deliver-social-rent/)) and that necessary s106 information is absent; without this kind of information Southwark is simply trusting in the reliability of the registered providers.

 Southwark say that *‘The annual audit starts in March and covers the previous financial year’*, but the data published on the website obviously does not come from the single year and can only be the cumulative numbers of many years – Southwark do not say what those years are.